ujwal-akare/3scale_toolbox/docs/openapi.md

     * Just one top level security requirement supported.
 Operation level security requirements not supported.
     * Supported security schemes: apiKey, oauth2 (any flow type).
   * Policies
-    * When there is no security requirement spec, the service is considered as an "Open API". `default_credentials` policy will be added (also called as `anonymous_policy`). `default_credentials` policy will be configured with userkey provided in optional parameter `--default-credentials-userkey`.
+    * When there is no security requirement spec, the product is considered as an "Open API". `default_credentials` policy will be added (also called as `anonymous_policy`). `default_credentials` policy will be configured with userkey provided in optional parameter `--default-credentials-userkey`.
     * RH-SSO/Keycloak role check policy set for oauth2 security requirements.
     * URL rewriting policy set when public and private base paths do not match.
+  * Deployment mode
+    * When `--production-public-base-url` or `--staging-public-base-url` (or both) option params are provided, implicitly the customer is asking for "APIcast self-managed" deploment mode.
+Otherwise, default deployment mode will be set, that is, "APIcast 3scale managed".
 * OpenAPI Specification JSON Schema validation (3.0.2 and 2.0).
 Can be skipped with command flag `--skip-openapi-validation`.
 * OpenAPI definition resource can be provided by one of the following channels:
   * *Filename* in the available path.